Running a Sequencer

 Keystore Explanation

 Sequencers require private keys to identify themselves as valid proposers and attesters.
-These keys are configured through a keystore file.
+These keys are configured through a private keystore file.

-Keystore Structure
+Private Keystore Structure

 {